trac-hacks/trac-github/README.md

 If it's impractical to set the Client ID and Client Secret in the Trac configuration file, you have some alternatives:

-- If `client_secret` is an hexadecimal value, trac-github will use it as is.
-- If `client_secret` is an uppercase value, trac-github will use the content of the corresponding environment variable as client secret.
+- If `client_secret` matches `[A-Z_]+` (uppercase only), trac-github will use the content of the corresponding environment variable as client secret.
-- If `client_secret` is anything else, trac-github will interpret it as a file name and use the contents of that file as client secret.
+- If `client_secret` starts with '/' or './', trac-github will interpret it as
+  a file name and use the contents of that file as client secret.
+- If `client_secret` is anything else, trac-github will use it as is.

 By default the preferences will use the public email address of the authenticated GitHub user.
 If the public email address is not set, the field